ettisafxrup/ettisafxrup/README.md

 ### Computer Science Aficionado | Software Engineering | Systems and Architecture | Node.js — Python — C++

-Khulna University of Engineering and Technology Rajshahi, Bangladesh  Contact info

 — <b>Aspiring Computer Engineer</b>, Undergraduate at <b>B.Sc, CSE</b> | <b>KUET</b> with a strong foundation in programming, problem-solving, and system-level understanding.
 <br>
 Passionate about learning, exploring and understanding how things work under the hood.
 Enthusiastic about building efficient, scalable, meaningful and innovative solutions.
 Known for being a fast learner, team player, and someone who blends the mess.